bschmalhofer/otobo-ideas/GPW_2022/talk.md

 - CGI scripts running under the handler [ModPerl::Registry](https://metacpan.org/dist/mod_perl/view/docs/api/ModPerl/Registry.pod)
 - relational database in the backend
 - Template Toolkit in the frontend
-- in between a lot of interface modules, not really a framework
+- in between a lot of interface modules
+- not really a framework

 ## Excursion 1